Please find below these sections addressing the following three issues:

--Due to their unique training in statistics and research methods, they are specialists with how to sift through large bodies of treatment research to understand which studies are the most compelling.
+Due to their unique training in statistics and research methods, they are specialists in sifting through large bodies of treatment research to understand which studies are the most compelling.
 It is not convincing enough that a treatment has research behind it.
-The question is the quality of the research, and often that quality is largely dependent on the research methodology and statistics used by the authors of that article.
-Dr. Brunner is a published researcher and his history of published research is contained in his resume at the end of my Professional Background.
+The quality of the research is critical to the validity of the results, and often that quality is largely dependent on the research methodology and statistics used.
+Dr. Brunner is a published researcher and his history of published research is contained in his resume at the end of his Professional Background.

 Remember: A doctor’s choice of how to treat your issues and help you reach your potential is partly rooted in their ability to compare competing scientific opinions.
-With ADHD, for example, there are over 30 treatments being promoted, how does your doctor choose the combination that is most effective?
+With ADHD, for example, there are over 30 treatments being promoted, so how does your doctor choose the combination that is most effective for you?

-Remember: Even seemingly simple problems like anxiety are complex, and often demand tools to match this level of complexity.
-Advanced tools ensure the particular way you are experiencing anxiety is appreciated and then treated in a more tailored fashion.
+Remember: Even seemingly simple problems like anxiety are complex, and often demand complex tools to assess.
+Advanced tools ensure the particular way you are experiencing anxiety is appreciated, and thus, treated in a more individualized fashion.
 No two people have the exact anxiety.
-If a practitioner only generically treats your anxiety without accounting for your personality (i.e., How your particular combination of anxiety symptoms interact with your personality makeup) then the treatment is doomed to be superficial and short-lived instead of thorough and sustainable.
-If this were not true, then you could treat yourself using the generic advice of your friends.
+If a practitioner only generically treats your anxiety without accounting for your personality (i.e., How your particular combination of anxiety symptoms interact with your personality makeup), then the treatment is doomed to be superficial and its effectiveness short-lived.

 -How much scientific training have you gone through to get your degree?